 Ganglion Cyst: Hand

 A ganglion cyst is a firm, fluid-filled lump that can suddenly appear on the front or back of the wrist or at the base of a finger.
-These cysts grow from normal tissue in the wrist and fingers, and range in size from a pea to a peach pit.
-Although ganglion cysts are common, they don’t spread, and they don’t become cancerous.
-They can occur after an injury, but many times it isn’t known why they grow.
+They are the most common type of mass or lump on the hand.
+These cysts grow from normal tissue in the wrist and fingers.
+They range in size from a pea to a peach pit.
+Ganglion cysts are common.
+But they don’t spread, and they don’t become cancer.
+They can occur after an injury.
+But many times it isn’t known why they grow.
 Ganglion cysts can change in size, and may go away on their own.

 A ganglion cyst is sometimes painful, especially when it first occurs.
 Constantly using your hand or wrist can make the cyst enlarge and hurt more.
 Some hand and wrist movements, such as grasping things, may also be difficult.